 TunnelBear makes sense if you choose the free subscription with a one-time use of the monthly plan if you run out of data before the month is over.
 Remember that you have to cancel the subscription if you don’t want to use the unlimited data plans, as otherwise you might be automatically charged for the renewal.

 Who do I recommend this VPN for?

 In my opinion, Tunnel Bear is recommendable for people that want to use their VPN in a very limited way, such as for sending WhatsApp messages, as in this case, you don’t need a lot of speed and the 500 MB for free should be more than enough for one month (unless you send and receive photos and videos all day).

 6 reasons to avoid most of free VPN

-In this second part of the article, I expose 6 reasons why you should avoid using most of free VPN.
+In this second part of the article, I expose 6 reasons why you should avoid using most free VPNs.

 Offering a VPN service is not free